lukso-network/docs/docs/tools/relayer-api.md

 ## Smart contracts

-The source code of the deployed smart contracts is available in the [universal-profile-smart-contracts](https://github.com/lukso-network/universalprofile-smart-contracts) repository.
+The source code of the deployed smart contracts is available in the [universalprofile-smart-contracts](https://github.com/lukso-network/universalprofile-smart-contracts/tree/legacy-contracts) repository.
+The relayer currently deploys the legacy smart contracts.
+The relayer and this documentation will be updated once the new Universal Profile smart contracts are avaiable.